COSC-3550/Mission_Demolition_2026/README.md

 ## Questions?

-If you run into issues cloning, forking, or opening the project, reach out to your instructor or post in the course discussion board.
+If you run into issues cloning, forking, or opening the project, reach out to your instructor.